 Bridgebuilders participants take ownership of finding and implementing their own solutions.
 This can prevent negative outcomes of unresolved conflict, such as: continued stress, the deterioration of relationships, weakening morale and performance, and unwanted interventions like disciplinary action.
 By choosing to engage through the BridgeBuilders program, people in conflict can create better outcomes, put the past behind them, and feel secure in their place here at OHSU.

-AFSCME Local 328 decided to pilot the program, in 2007, beyond the Richmond Clinic because it fit with the strategic objectives members of Local 328 have identified in surveys.
+AFSCME Local 328 decided to pilot the BridgeBuilders program in 2007 to fit with strategic objectives identified by members through surveys.
 AFSCME members conveyed that workplace conflict and hostility is one of their most significant concerns in the workplace.